 About Zhoumeng Lin

-Dr. Zhoumeng Lin is an Associate Professor in the Department of Environmental and Global Health and a member of the Center for Environmental and Human Toxicology.
+Dr. Zhoumeng Lin is an Associate Professor in the Department of Environmental and Global Health at College of Public Health and Health Professions at the University of Florida.
+He has joint appointments in Department of Pharmaceutics at College of Pharmacy and Department of Physiological Sciences in College of Veterinary Medicine.
+He is a member of the Center for Environmental and Human Toxicology (CEHT) and the Center for Pharmacometrics and Systems Pharmacology (CPSP).
 He received a B.Med. in Preventive Medicine from Southern Medical University in China in 2009 and a Ph.D. in Toxicology from the University of Georgia in 2013.
 He completed his postdoctoral training in the Institute of Computational Comparative Medicine at Kansas State University in 2016.
 He was an Assistant Professor from 2016 to 2021 and then an Associate Professor from March to May 2021 at Kansas State University, prior to joining the University of Florida as an Associate Professor in May 2021.

-Dr. Lin’s research is focused on the development and application of computational technologies, especially physiologically based pharmacokinetic (PBPK) modeling, to study food safety, nanoparticle and chemical risk assessment.
-He is a co-author of more than sixty peer-reviewed publications.
-His publications have received several awards, including the Society of Toxicology Biological Modeling Specialty Section Best Paper Award in 2020.
+Dr. Lin’s research is focused on the development and application of computational technologies, especially physiologically based pharmacokinetic (PBPK) modeling, machine learning, and artificial intelligence approaches, to study nanomedicine, food safety, nanoparticle and chemical risk assessment.
+He is a co-author of more than eighty peer-reviewed publications.
+His publications have received several awards, including the Society of Toxicology Biological Modeling Specialty Section Best Paper Award in 2020 and 2022.

 Dr. Lin teaches a graduate level course on PBPK modeling every year.
-He is a co-editor and a co-author of five chapters of a recently published textbook entitled “Physiologically Based Pharmacokinetic (PBPK) Modeling: Methods and Applications in Toxicology and Risk Assessment”.
+He is a co-editor and a co-author of five chapters of the textbook entitled “Physiologically Based Pharmacokinetic (PBPK) Modeling: Methods and Applications in Toxicology and Risk Assessment”.

 Certified in Public Health (CPH)National Board of Public Health Examiners (NBPHE)